 As participation in the survey was voluntary, monetary incentives were used to increase households' willingness to take part in the HFCS.
-Each household that successfully completed an interview received a silver coin with a face value of EUR 5 (worth some EUR 15 at the time of fieldwork).
-The interviewers handed over the silver coins to the respondents directly upon completion of the questionnaire.
+Each household that successfully completed an interview received a SODEXO voucher with a value of EUR 10.
+The interviewers handed over the voucher to the respondents directly upon completion of the questionnaire.